robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 #### Embedded Arguments

 > [!IMPORTANT]
-> LXX Recall the concept of embedded arguments and how they are used.
+> LXX Recall the concept of embedded arguments and how they are documented.
 (K1)

 Keywords can have arguments embedded into their names, which is used mostly for Behavior-Driven Specification (BDD).